Censorship of the Bible: Punishments against violators

 As part of a program of persecution against the Salzburg Protestants, in 1731, Leopold Anton von Firmian – Archbishop of Salzburg as well as its temporal ruler as Count, ordered the wholesale seizure and burning of all Protestant books and Bibles.

 On May 27, 1747, Jakob Schmidlin ("Sulzijoggi") was hanged as a leader of a pietist movement with seditionist Lutheran sympathies, in the canton of Lucerne in Galgenwäldli on the Emme.
 The charges included distributing forbidden (i.e., Lutheran) material.
 His corpse was burned along with a Luther Bible.
 He is considered the last Protestant martyr of Switzerland.
 82 co-defendants were also punished, mostly with perpetual banishment.
-Since the Bible was at the center of this movement and violations of censorship rules against the use and possession of Bibles was one of the offenses committed by the convicted, after the trial the authorities issued a decree that included a general prohibition on laymen having Bibles:
+Since the Bible was at the center of this movement and violations of censorship rules against the use and possession of Bibles were one of the offenses committed by the convicted, after the trial the authorities issued a decree that included a general prohibition on laymen having Bibles:

 We also want to prohibit all and each of our subjects who are not learned, from bringing and selling not only the uncatholic and forbidden books but also good Bibles.
 We further request that people who still have any Bibles or other forbidden or other seductive books should deliver them to their pastors or pastors within a fortnight from the announcement of this call; wherever such things are eventually discovered, we will proceed against them with appropriate sharpness ...